24071214-commits/prathmeshwankhede_DWP_79_casestudy/README.md

 Product advertisements
 Navigation menu
 This structure ensures users can quickly find products and deals.

 Color Scheme:-

 The interface uses:
 🔴 Red for promotions and highlights
 ⚪ White for clean readability
 This combination improves visibility and user attention.

 ⚙️ Technologies Used:-

 HTML5
 CSS3
 Flexbox Layout
 Tools Used:
 VS Code
 Web Browser Preview

 📂 Project Structure:-

-flipkart-homepage-ui
+FlipkartHomepageUI
 │
-├── index.html
+├── case.html
-├── style.css
+├── case.css
 └── README.md
 🚀 How to Run the Project
 Download or clone the repository